Pumpkin Hummus Toasts with Za’atar

 I love having people over for a meal…but I’m also one of those people who actually wants to enjoy her guests instead of being stuck cooking while everyone else has fun!
 So easy vegan entertaining recipes that taste good and come together quickly are my jam, like these super delicious pumpkin hummus toasts with Za’atar.

 I’m not really a PSL kinda gal.
-But this dietitian LOVES pumpkin.
-Preferably roasted.
-And definitely savoury.
+But this dietitian LOVES pumpkin in all its forms…as long as it’s savoury.
+Like a cozy pumpkin soup.
+Or these addictive sriracha roasted pumpkin seeds.
 So I had a really good time creating this roasted pumpkin hummus, served on Silver Hills Bakery sprouted grain bread (sponsored post!).
 It is soooo tasty, you’re gonna want to have a batch on hand at all times for snacking emergencies.

 What you’ll need to make these pumpkin hummus toasts